Diann Burns

-Diann Burns (born September 29, 1958 in Cleveland, Ohio) is a former television news anchor and a nine-time Emmy Award-winner.
-She is best known for her years as a prime-time weekday anchor for two different Chicago television stations.
-She has also appeared in several major movies (see Film credits) and at least one television dramatic series (see Television credits).
-She is the first African-American woman to anchor the prime-time news in Chicago.
+Diann Burns (born September 29, 1958, in Cleveland, Ohio) is a former television news anchor and a nine-time Emmy Award-winner.
+She is best known for her years as a prime-time weekday anchor for two Chicago television stations.
+Burns appeared in several major movies and at least one television dramatic series.
+She was the first African-American woman to anchor the prime-time news in Chicago.
 She entered the Chicago TV market as a reporter after a successful career as newspaper journalist.
 She earned an advanced degree in journalism at Columbia University in New York.

 Biography

 Education

 Burns earned an undergraduate degree in politics and mass communications from Cleveland State University and a master's degree from Columbia University Graduate School of Journalism in New York City.

 Career

 Burns began her career as a print journalist in Cleveland Ohio for The Plain Dealer in the late 1970s until 1980.
 At that time, she moved to New York and completed her master's degree in journalism at Columbia University in 1981.
 From 1981 until 1983, she was at WPIX.
 In 1983, she joined NBC-affiliated WCMH television as a general assignment reporter, where she was named news anchor in 1984.

 From 1985 until 2003, she was the 5pm and 10pm weekday news anchor at American Broadcasting Company (ABC) owned and operated WLS-TV Chicago, where she was Chicago's highest-paid television news professional before joining WBBM-TV in 2003 as the weekday 5pm, 6pm and 10pm news anchor, until leaving WBBM in 2008.
 WBBM is owned and operated by CBS (CBS Worldwide, Inc.).
-ABC is a division of The Walt Disney Company’s Disney-ABC Television Group.
+ABC is a division of The Walt Disney Company's Disney-ABC Television Group.